 Yakeley Hall Location

 Williams Hall is known by Spartans for its scenic views and private study spaces.
-The hall is considered a residence hall apartment and students don’t need to select a dining plan.
+Students living in this hall are not required to select a dining plan.

 Fun fact: Williams Hall is named after Sarah Williams, the wife of MSU’s first president.